mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-taps-crypto-sep.md

 Secure transport protocols are generally composed of three pieces:

-1. A transport protocol to control the transfer of data.
+1. A transport protocol to handle the transfer of data.
 2. A record protocol to frame, encrypt and/or authenticate data
-3. A control protocol to perform cryptographic handshakes and negotiate shared secrets.
+3. A control protocol to perform cryptographic handshakes to negotiate shared secrets and, afterwards, update those shared secrets if needed.
 (In the context of TLS, the control protocol is called the handshake protocol.)

 For ease of deployment and standardization, among other reasons, these constituents are often tightly coupled.
 For example, in TLS {{RFC5246}}, the control protocol depends on the record protocol,